meltano/files-superset/bundle/analyze/superset/docker/README.md

 ### Local packages

-If you want to add Python packages in order to test things like databases locally, you can simply add a local requirements.txt (`./docker/requirements-local.txt`) and rebuild your Docker stack.
+If you want to add Python packages in order to test things like databases locally, you can simply add a local requirements.txt (`./docker/requirements-local.txt`) and restart your Docker stack.

 Steps: